The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 They say that when it comes to pickups, they find you, and this is true in my case; this guitar sold me on EMG Active pickups, and I have been a fan ever since.

-With my music and recording, this guitar has exceeded expectations, for it is versatile enough to do more than just one genre but still fills a room when you need the power.
+With my music and recording, this guitar has exceeded expectations.
+It is versatile enough to perform multiple genres but still fills a room when you need the power.

-So YES, add one of these to your collection, but look around to see about getting the best price.
+So, YES, add one of these to your collection, but look around for the best price.

 Did You Like This Article?

-Check out my review of the Paul Stanley Washburn Signature Guitar
+Check out my review of the Gibson Zakk Wylde Signature Les Paul.

 Also…

-I would like to hear your comments in the section below, and if you would like me to review a favourite guitar, give me a request.
+I would like to hear your comments in the section below.
+Please feel free to let me know if you would like me to review a favourite guitar.

 As always, stay the course and keep playing.